ldn-softdev/jtc/README.md

  - char sequence following option `-u` must be terminated with escaped `;`
  - any occurrence of `{}` will be interpolated with JSON entry being updated
  - the cli chars in argument do not require any additional escaping (except those which would normally be required by shell)
- - if piping in the cli is required then pipe simbol itself needs to be escaped: `\|`
+ - if piping in the cli is required then pipe symbol itself needs to be escaped: `\|`
  - returned result of a shell evaluation still must be a valid JSON
  - failed or empty results of the shell evaluations are ignored (JSON entry wont be updated, rather proceed to the next walked entry for another update attempt)